 Deakin University’s Burwood Link is intended to link the Elgar Road and Burwood Highway sides of the Melbourne Burwood Campus.
-The proposed new Burwood Link will provide a safe, accessible and environmentally friendly crossing for staff, students and visitors.
+The new Burwood Link will provide a safe, accessible and environmentally friendly crossing for staff, students and visitors.

 +61 3 9244 6244

 1 August 2017

 The Burwood Link pedestrian bridge is now open for use.

 There are still some finishing touches to be completed on the Burwood Link project.
 This includes the landscaping components that will be delayed to align with the spring planting season.

 Deakin University thanks everyone for their patience with disruptions during the construction of this important project.